solana-developers/solana-cookbook/docs/gaming/auto-approve.md

 footer: MIT Licensed
 ---

-# How to auto approve transaction for fast game play
+# How to auto approve transaction for fast game play and great ux

 To have a fluid game play for on-chain games it is beneficial to have an auto approve wallet.